blairharper/ISS-GoogleMap-project/alexa/ask-sdk/PRIVACY.md

 ### How long the skill keeps your data

-Your data is not retained by the skill and is not passed to any blairdev.com servers.
+Your data is not retained by the skill and is not passed to any blairdev.com servers or any other databases or servers other than those mentioned above.